NBillar/ragmodel_thesis_nufail_billar_JADS/README.md

 # RAG Model Pipeline

-This repository contains the implementation of a modular, production-grade Retrieval-Augmented Generation (RAG) pipeline.
+This repository is built untop of the RAGMEUP repo, it contains the implementation of a modular, production-grade Retrieval-Augmented Generation (RAG) pipeline.
 The system integrates document ingestion, hybrid retrieval, reranking, context-grounded response generation, and evaluation into a cohesive framework, with support for real-world deployments including SharePoint integration and advanced provenance tracking.

 ## Table of Contents